 - The band’s drummer PJ played the role of Kundalini in the Australian movie classic Mad Max, where he famously lost his arm.
 Thankfully he got it back in time to be the percussionist for The Models on the famed Australian Made Tour in 1986;

-Jayde has been a performing since she was a kid, training as a dancer since she was 3, in her native Adelaide.
-During her childhood she appeared regularly in commercials, kids television programs adn the mini series “Shadows Of The Heart”, performed with the SA Youth Opera, The Australian Ballet, and came perilously close to becoming part of The Young Talent Time ‘Team’… but that was MANY years ago…
+Jayde has been a performing since she was a kid, training as a dancer in all styles since she was 3, in her native Adelaide.
+During her childhood she appeared regularly in commercials, kids television programs and the mini series “Shadows Of The Heart”, performed with the SA Youth Opera, The Australian Ballet, and came perilously close to becoming part of The Young Talent Time ‘Team’… but that was MANY years ago…

 Deciding that being the mother of two small children didn’t keep her busy enough!
-Jayde took on the role of producer of the Music and Movement program at Redfern Community Centre in Sydney in 2010.
-It was during this time Jayde noticed the limited music options available for kids to actually dance too (that wasn’t cutesy or too grown up). and decided to start working with Steve on their own kids music and whoalla, Electric Lunchbox and their third child, Danny was born.
+Jayde took on the role of director of the Music and Movement program at Redfern Community Centre in Sydney in 2009.
+It was during this time Jayde noticed the limited music options available for kids to actually dance to (that wasn’t cutesy or too grown up), and decided to start working with Steve on their own kids music… and whoalla… Electric Lunchbox and their third child, Danny was born.

 Jayde is passionate about creating new music for kids and families which is engaging, entertaining, fun and a little bit silly.
-She is constantly motivated by her own children, her husband, and ALL the children she teaches and knows that Electric Lunchbox is a really special opportunity for their family and that these memories will stay with them and their kids forever
+She is constantly motivated by her own children, her husband, and ALL the children she teaches, and knows that Electric Lunchbox is a really special opportunity for the whole family.

 Over the last 20 years Steve has become one of the country’s most sought after animation voices, with credits including Tracey McBean, Bottletop Bill, CJ The DJ, and now the plum role of B1 in the new animated series of Bananas In Pyjamas (After years of rolling their eyes, his children are finally impressed).
 In that time he has also lent his pipes to countless TV and radio advertising campaigns.